F5Networks/f5-nfv-solutions/supported/README.md

 ### Prerequisites and system requirements
 Visit the F5 VNFM product documentation for more details about:
-- Required <a href="https://clouddocs.f5.com/cloud/nfv/latest/setup.html#prerequisites" target="_blank">prerequesites</a>
+- Required <a href="https://clouddocs.f5.com/cloud/nfv/latest/setup.html#prerequisites" target="_blank">prerequisites</a>
 - Red Hat OpenStack Newton Version 10 [system requirements](https://clouddocs.f5.com/cloud/nfv/latest/setup.html#private-cloud-environment-setup)
 - VMware vSphere ESXi 6.5 system requirements (TBD)
 - VNFM serial number (ric_vnfm_serial) received in an email upon purchase (required when acquiring support from F5 Networks).

-The contents in this directory is fully spported by F5 Networks Support, and for assistance, you can [contact F5 Support](https://www.f5.com/company/contact/regional-offices#product-support) using your perferred methods.
+The contents in this directory is fully supported by F5 Networks Support, and for assistance, you can [contact F5 Support](https://www.f5.com/company/contact/regional-offices#product-support) using your preferred methods.

 For plugin and blueprint details, consult the individual Readme files for each version.
 For complete product details, consult the [F5 VNF Manager product document](https://clouddocs.f5.com/cloud/nfv/latest/).